 Telephone: 3411 5370

-John Paul Lederach is Professor Emeritus of International Peacebuilding at the University of Dame.
+John Paul Lederach is Professor Emeritus of International Peacebuilding at the University of Notre Dame.
 Widely known for his pioneering work in conflict transformation, Lederach is involved in conciliation work in Colombia, the Philippines, and Nepal, plus countries in East and West Africa.
 He has helped design and conduct training programmes in 25 countries across five continents.
 Some of his books on peace and reconciliation include When Blood and Bones Cry Out: Journeys Through the Soundscape of Healing and Reconciliation (University of Queensland Press, 2010), The Moral Imagination: The Art and Soul of Building Peace (Oxford University Press, 2005), The Journey Toward Reconciliation (Herald Press, 1999), Building Peace: Sustainable Reconciliation in Divided Societies (United States Institute of Peace Press, 1997), and Preparing for Peace: Conflict Transformation Across Cultures (Syracuse University Press, 1995).